lingthio/Flask-User/docs/source/index.rst

 * **Fully customizable** (Field labels, Flash messages, Form templates, Emails, URLs, and more)
 * **Well documented**
 * Tested on Python 2.6, 2.7 and 3.3

+:doc:`minimal_app` requires only eleven lines of additional code!

 Status
 ------